0x4447/0x4447-cli-node-potato/README.md

 1. Check whether it's running on an EC2 server and whether there's an attached role
 2. If this fails, it will check whether it's running inside a CodeBuld container and then check for a Role
-3. Lastly, if the first actions fail, the app prompts for credentials
+3. Lastly, if all fails, the app prompts for credentials

 # Is deployment instant?